We may earn commission from affiliate links →

-- See the Island by Scooter: If you are just visiting for a day, rent a scooter and visit many beaches, taverns, and cafes on the island.
+- See the Island by Scooter: If you are just visiting for a day, rent a scooter and visit many beaches, taverns, and cafes.

-Local Tip: from the main port make Stomorska your first spot and visit a cafe called Africa, enjoy refreshing cocktails and swimming in the crystal clear waters in front of the cafe.
+Local Tip: from the main port, make Stomorska your first spot and visit a cafe called Africa, enjoy refreshing cocktails, and swim in the crystal clear waters in front of the cafe.

-There is a network of ferries that conveniently runs between all of these top islands in Croatia to visit.
-These ships are certainly not glamorous sailboats, to say the least, but they do get you to the islands at a very affordable rate, allowing you more time (and money) to actually to explore the islands!
+A network of ferries conveniently runs between these top islands in Croatia to visit.
+These ships are certainly not glamorous sailboats, to say the least, but they get you to the islands at a very affordable rate, allowing you more time (and money) to explore the islands!
 It is not easy to see them all (like we said), but here is one idea for a week-long vacay.

-You can start your Croatian islands vacation in Split and head to Vis for just under 8 USD per person on a Jadrolinija ferry.
+You can start your Croatian island vacation in Split and head to Vis for under 8 USD per person on a Jadrolinija ferry.

-Local Tip: If you want to bring a car on board the ferry, the price will obviously be higher.
-It is also important to note that the car ferries do not operate on all routes.
+Local Tip: The price will obviously be higher if you want to bring a car onboard the ferry.
+It is also important to note that car ferries do not operate on all routes.
 Additionally, you will need to book early in peak season.